Harnessing the power of KWL charts in education

 Under the first column, have students share what they already know about (or associate with) the topic at hand.

 You can use the KWL chart for both group and individual learning.
 You may want to break the class up into small groups and then have each team share their notes with the rest of the class.

-Consider drawing a chart on the board (or pulling up an online KWL chart on the projector) to fill out together as a class.
+Consider pulling up an online KWL chart on the projector to fill out together as a class.
 Students can also fill out their own worksheets individually as you go to help them stay on track through the lesson.

-This is a great way for teachers to see what the class already understands collectively and plan their lessons accordingly.
+This is a good exercise for teachers to see what the class already understands collectively and plan their lessons accordingly.
 For instance, Column 1 can help teachers to identify any misconceptions students may have going into a lesson.

 Depending on the situation, you may want to correct students at this stage or simply use the information to plan your lesson to ensure those misconceptions are clarified later in the curriculum.

 Pro tip: Come prepared with additional questions to prompt the students to brainstorm and guide their thought process.

 Once your class has identified what they already know, the next step is to fill out the “W” column.
 Have students answer: What do you want to know about this topic?

 Again, you may want to split the class into smaller groups or pairs to start the discussion and then have them share their ideas with the whole class to record on a master KWL chart.
 If your class doesn’t have much experience with or knowledge of the topic, provide prompting questions to help them brainstorm.